Lyuminarskiy/c/practice/lesson07.md

 > }
 > ```
 >
-> This definition says tha `print_number` is a function that takes one `int` argument and returns nothing.
+> This definition says that `print_number` is a function that takes one `int` argument and returns nothing.

 Create a function.
 Demonstrate at least three examples of using it in the `main()` function.
 Write the results of a function into the standard output.